marcmasip/codeclub/README.md

 extlinux -i
 umount /tmp/disk
 ```
-Note: bc syslinux does not handle ext4 64bit, 'resize2fs -s' can remove it.

 # 📚 The Lore Behind the Scripts
 So here’s the deal: this whole thing is a kind of Bash poetry experiment that compresses the mighty LFS/BLFS into something... bearable.